The limitless First Incompleteness Theorem: Some generalizations

-Suppose $V_P\subseteq W_i, V_R\subseteq W_j$ and $W_i\cap W_j=\emptyset$.
-Note that $Y\subseteq f^{-1}[V_P]\subseteq f^{-1}[W_i]=W_{g(i)}$, and $Z\subseteq f^{-1}[V_R]\subseteq f^{-1}[W_j]=W_{g(j)}$.
-Note that $W_{g(i)}\cap W_{g(j)}=\emptyset$ since $W_i\cap W_j=\emptyset$.
-Since $(Y,Z)$ is {\sf EI} via the function $t$, we have $t(g(i), g(j))\notin W_{g(i)}\cup W_{g(j)}$.
-Then, $h(i,j)\notin W_i\cup W_j$.
+Suppose $V_P\subseteq {\sf W}_i, V_R\subseteq {\sf W}_j$ and ${\sf W}_i\cap {\sf W}_j=\emptyset$.
+Note that $Y\subseteq f^{-1}[V_P]\subseteq f^{-1}[{\sf W}_i]={\sf W}_{g(i)}$, and $Z\subseteq f^{-1}[V_R]\subseteq f^{-1}[{\sf W}_j]={\sf W}_{g(j)}$.
+Note that ${\sf W}_{g(i)}\cap {\sf W}_{g(j)}=\emptyset$ since ${\sf W}_i\cap {\sf W}_j=\emptyset$.
+Since $(Y,Z)$ is {\sf EI} via the function $t$, we have $t(g(i), g(j))\notin {\sf W}_{g(i)}\cup {\sf W}_{g(j)}$.
+Then, $h(i,j)\notin {\sf W}_i\cup {\sf W}_j$.
 Thus, $V$ is {\sf EI}. \end{proof}

-\begin{theorem} Let $\sf P$ be some property of r.e. theories, and $S, T$ be any consistent r.e. theories.
-Suppose the following conditions hold: \begin{enumerate}[(1)] \item if $S$ and $T$ have the property $\sf P$, then the interpretability infimum $S\oplus T$ also has the property $\sf P$; \item if $S$ has the property $\sf P$, then any consistent r.e. theory interpreting $S$ is undecidable; \item if $S$ is {\sf EI}, then $S$ has the property $\sf P$. \end{enumerate} Then there are no minimal r.e. theories with the property $\sf P$ w.r.t. interpretation: for any r.e. theory with the property $\sf P$, we can effectively find a strictly weaker r.e. theory with the property $\sf P$ w.r.t. interpretation. \end{theorem} \begin{proof} Let $U$ be a consistent r.e. theory with the property $\sf P$.
-By condition (2), Corollary \ref{key corollary of first proof} applies to r.e. theories with the property $\sf P$.
+\begin{theorem} Let $P$ be some property of RE theories, and $S, T$ be any consistent RE theories.
+Suppose the following conditions hold: \begin{enumerate}[(1)] \item the operator $\oplus$ is closed under the property $P$: if $S$ and $T$ have the property $P$, then $S\oplus T$ also has the property $P$; \item if $S$ has the property $P$, then $S$ is essentially undecidable; \item if $S$ is {\sf EI}, then $S$ has the property $P$. \end{enumerate} Then for any RE theory $U$ with the property $P$, we can effectively find a RE theory $T$ with the property $P$ such that $T\lhdneq U$.
+As a corollary, there are no minimal RE theories with the property $P$ w.r.t. interpretation. \end{theorem} \begin{proof} Let $U$ be a consistent RE theory with the property $P$.
+By Condition (2), Theorem \ref{key thm of first proof} applies to RE theories with the property $P$.
 Thus, we can effectively find a recursive set $X$ (from an index of $U$) such that no consistent ${\sf J},X$-theory interprets $U$.
-Let $Y$ and $Z$ be effective inseparable r.e. sets which are subsets of $X$.
+Let $Y$ and $Z$ be effectively inseparable RE sets which are subsets of $X$.
 Define the theory $V$ as $V={\sf J} + \{\Phi_n: n \in Y\}+ \{\neg \Phi_n: n \in Z\}$.
 By Lemma \ref{EI lemma}, $V$ is {\sf EI}.
-By condition (3), $V$ has the property $\sf P$.
+By Condition (3), $V$ has the property $P$.
 Let $T=U\oplus V$.
-By condition (1), $T$ has the property $\sf P$.
+By condition (1), $T$ has the property $P$.
 Since no consistent ${\sf J},X$-theory interprets $U$, $U$ is not interpretable in $V$.
-Thus, $T\lhd U$ since $U$ is not interpretable in $T$. \end{proof}
+Thus, $T\lhdneq U$ since $U$ is not interpretable in $T$. \end{proof}